 When you are moving to Berlin and plan to stay longer than 6 months in the city you are obliged to register yourself in the city, the so-called “Anmeldung”.
 In some situations, you might have to do it even if you stay less than 6 months.
-The registration is just very important. ‘’Die Anmeldung’’ is an administrative burden, requiring loads of right papers and if it is not planned carefully it can be very time-consuming.
-So how can you quickly go through this boring but necessary thing?
+The registration is simply crucial. ‘’Die Anmeldung’’ is an administrative burden, requiring loads of paperwork and if it is not planned carefully it can be very time-consuming.
+So how can you quickly go through this boring but mandatory process?

-First of all, you need to know that you can register in every “Bürgeramt” in all the different districts.
+First of all, you need to know that luckily you can register in every “Bürgeramt” in any of the Berlin districts.

-You can make an appointment by phone (155) or you can make it online.
-Try to avoid going to the “Bürgeramt” without an appointment, as there is a high risk you can not get an open slot or you might have to wait the whole day!
+You can make an appointment by phone (155) or you can do it online.
+Try to avoid going to the “Bürgeramt” without an appointment, as there is a very slim chance that you will receive an open slot and you might have to wait in line all day!

 To be well prepared for your appointment make sure you bring your ID or Passport including Visas if required and your rental contract.
 If you have the right papers, this will be a quick one!

 So now that you know how to get your appointment let’s focus on the papers.
 Unfortunately, the registration form is only available in German.
 To simplify your life and make your arrival a little more pleasant we at Club GLOBALS have an amazing solution for you.
 AiRelo!
 A chat bot on Facebook who helps you to create your own digital registration form that you will have to bring to the “Anmeldung” in Berlin.

 Just search in your FB Messenger list for AiRelo and you will find a nice and friendly bot, who will help you with all the questions.
 The bot is multi-lingual, and answering the questions will take you only a few minutes.
 As a result, you will receive the documents via e-mail, completed in German, ready to bring to the Burgeramt.